marko-js/templating-benchmarks/README.md

 # Client-side Runtime Sizes

-Below are the approximate runtime sizes for each engine:
+Below are the approximate runtime sizes for each engine (lower numbers are better):

 ## Raptor Templates